-The State of Maryland has joint law enforcement jurisdiction on Jennings Randolph Lake.
+The State of West Virginia and the State of Maryland have joint law enforcement jurisdiction on Jennings Randolph Lake.

 BIG SANDY AND TUG FORK RIVERS

 West Virginia or Kentucky residents with a valid resident fishing license may fish the entire main stem of the Big Sandy and Tug Fork rivers from the confluence of the Ohio and Big Sandy rivers upstream to the Virginia state line.
 West Virginia or Kentucky residents with a valid fishing license from their respective state of residence can fish from a boat or from either bank of the sections previously defined.